AleAnsani/plssempower/README.md

 Please note: it might take some time to load on the first access, that's entirely normal.

 ## 📚 References
+Ansani, A., & Rinallo, E. (2025).
+PLS-SEM-power: A Shiny App and R package for Computing Required Sample Size and Minimum Detectable Effect Size in PLS-SEMs (Version 1). _arXiv_. https://doi.org/10.48550/ARXIV.2511.14546

 Kock, N., & Hadaya, P. (2018).
 Minimum sample size estimation in PLS‐SEM: The inverse square root and gamma‐exponential methods. _Information Systems Journal, 28_(1), 227–261.

 Bloom, H. S. (1995).
 Minimum Detectable Effects: A Simple Way to Report the Statistical Power of Experimental Designs. _Evaluation Review, 19_(5), 547–556.

 Dong, N., & Maynard, R. (2013).
 PowerUp!: A Tool for Calculating Minimum Detectable Effect Sizes and Minimum Required Sample Sizes. _Journal of Research on Educational Effectiveness, 6_(1), 24–67.

+Okabe, M., & Ito, K. (2008).
+Color universal design (CUD): How to make figures and presentations that are friendly to colorblind people. https://jfly.uni-koeln.de/color/#pallet (Original work published 2002)

 ## 🆘 Help & Troubleshooting